 Techniques for Bias and Fairness Assessment

-Evaluating bias requires specific methodologies beyond standard accuracy or perplexity scores.
+Evaluating bias requires specific methodologies using standard accuracy or perplexity scores.
 Here are several established techniques:

 1. Intrinsic Bias Probes